top of page

 4. Arguments of the defendant in a submarine cable damage case.

-If the cable owner must initiate legal proceedings to recover damages from the owner of a fishing vessel that has damaged its submarine cable, the P&I (insurance) company representing it will generally try to argue that the submarine installation did not have all the necessary licenses.
+If the cable owner must initiate legal proceedings to recover damages from the owner of a fishing vessel that has damaged its submarine cable, the P&I (insurance) company representing it will generally try to argue that the submarine installation did not have all the necessary licences.

 Accordingly, a cable owner should check beforehand that he has all of them, if required by law, or even the usual communications with the local hydrographic office to update all charts with the position of the submarine cable.